Polylogarithmic-Time Leader Election in Population Protocols Using Polylogarithmic States: Analysis

 \section{Analysis}

 In this section, we provide a complete analysis of our leader election algorithm.

-\paragraph{Notation} Throughout this proof, we denote the set of $n$ nodes executing the protocol by $V$.
+\paragraph{Notation} Throughout the proof, we call a node \emph{contender} when the value associated with its state is positive, and a \emph{minion} when the value is negative.
+As previously discussed, we assume that $n>2$.
+For presentation purposes, we also consider $n$ to be a power of two.
 We measure execution time in discrete steps (rounds), where each step corresponds to an interaction.
-The \emph{configuration} at a given time $t$ is a function $c : V \rightarrow Q$, where $c(v)$ is the state of the node $v$ at time $t$.
-(We omit the explicit time $t$ when clear from the context.)
-We call a node \emph{contender} when the value associated with its state is positive, and a \emph{minion} when the value is negative.
-As previously discussed, we also assume that $n>2$.
-Also, for presentation purposes, consider $n$ to be a power of two.

 We first prove that the algorithm never eliminates all contenders and that a configuration with a single contender means that a leader is elected. \begin{lemma} There is always at least one contender in the system.
-After an execution reaches a configuration with only a single node $v$ being a contender, then from this point, $v$ will have $c(v) > 0$ (mapped to $\id{WIN}$ by $\gamma$) in every reachable future configuration $c$, and there may never be another contender. \end{lemma} \begin{proof} By the structure of the algorithm, a node starts as a contender and may become a minion during an execution, but a minion may never become a contender again.
+Suppose the execution reaches a configuration $c$ with only node $v$ being a contender.
+Then, $v$ remains a contender (mapped to $\id{WIN}$ by $\gamma$) in any configuration $c'$ reachable from $c$, and $c'$ never contains another contender. \end{lemma} \begin{proof} By the structure of the algorithm, a node starts as a contender and may become a minion during an execution, but a minion may never become a contender.
 Moreover, an absolute value associated with the state of a minion node can only increase to an absolute value of an interaction partner.
-Finally, an absolute value may never decrease except from $m+1$ to $m$.